Menarddddd/Menarddddd/README.md

 ✅ Real-time messaging and notification systems

+✅ Concurrent data fetching using asyncio.gather for maximum API performance

+✅ Dashboard APIs that aggregate multiple data sources in a single request

 ✅ Database schemas with proper relationships, soft deletes, and migrations

 ✅ Production-ready containerized applications with Docker